Max Muncy Preview, Player Props: Dodgers vs. Rockies

 Max Muncy At The Plate

-- Among qualified hitters, he ranks 130th in batting average, while his on-base percentage ranks 54th and he is 29th in slugging.
+- Among the qualified hitters in MLB play, he ranks 132nd in batting average, 55th in on-base percentage, and 32nd in slugging.

+- In 55.3% of his 132 games this season, Muncy has picked up at least one hit.
+He's also had 24 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.